Self-care for those in the helping professions

 This can be especially difficult if you’re working in an environment that is under resourced, overstretched with demands, which too often is the case, and it becomes normalised.

 I’ve learnt from my own experience to look after myself.
-This I might add, hasn’t come easy, it takes hard-work, commitment and dedication.
+This I might add, hasn’t come easy, it takes hard work, commitment and dedication.
 However, the rewards of cultivating self-care are feeling restored and replenished.

 - Good supervision is an invaluable space to feel supported, reflect and process your client work.
+Search for a counselling supervisor who can help you to maintain professional and ethical boundaries.

 - If working in private practice, meet with other professionals i.e. peer groups, CPD activities to reduce isolation.
+The Counselling Directory Professional Community Facebook group is a brilliant option.

 - Access good CPD that supports your learning and development, this can support you with areas of work that may be triggering and difficult.